-Colleagues and friends established this award in honor and memory of Dr. Larry Wallace Moore (1937-2000).
+Colleagues and friends established this fund in honor and memory of Dr. Larry Wallace Moore (1937-2000).
 The following obituary, written by Joyce Loper, appeared in Phytopathology News Vol. 35, No. 1, 2001, p.
 6.

 Larry Wallace Moore died on August 9, 2000, in an automobile accident near Gooding, ID.
 He is survived by his wife, Marjean; sons Michael, Jeffrey, and Brian; daughters Christie and Suzanne; mother, Florence; sister LeAnn; and 11 grandchildren.

 Moore was born in Menan, ID, on August 24, 1937, and was raised on a farm near Grant, ID.
 In 1961, he married Marjean Davenport.
 He received his bachelor’s degree in agricultural science from the University of Idaho in 1962, his master’s degree from the same institution in 1964, and his Ph.D. degree in plant pathology from the University of California, Berkeley.
 In 1969, he accepted a position as an assistant professor in the Department of Botany and Plant Pathology at Oregon State University (OSU).
 He advanced to full professor and retired from the department in 1999.